stigok/grunt-jsmin-sourcemap/README.md

       dest: 'dist/js/all.min.js',

       // Destination for sourcemap of minified JavaScript
-      destMap: 'dist/js/all.js.map'
+      destMap: 'dist/js/all.js.map',

       // Optional root for all relative URLs
-      srcRoot: 'some/lower/directory'
+      srcRoot: 'some/lower/directory',

       // Optional cwd to resolve from for all URLs
       // Converts jquery.js -> some/higher/directory/jquery.js during lookup but mapping preserves jquery.js in map file
-      cwd: 'some/higher/directory'
+      cwd: 'some/higher/directory',

+      options: {
+        // Whether to create sourcemaps for the file(s)
+        createSourceMaps: true
+      }

     },

     // Compact format is also accepted